Administrative Office (No services offered at this location)

 San Antonio Healthy Start provides home visitation services to pregnant women until the baby turns two years of age.
 The program offers:

-Healthy Start services the entire San Antonio community, with in-depth focus to Bexar County areas with the highest infant mortality rates.
+Healthy Start services the San Antonio community, with in-depth focus in three strategic areas in Bexar County with the highest infant mortality rates.
 If you are interested in finding out if you qualify please visit www.GoBeforeYouShowSA.com

 The Healthy Families Network (HFN) is a consortium lead by Metro Health’s Healthy Start to strengthen community partnerships and linkages to reduce infant mortality and support successful birth outcomes in Bexar County